codegode23/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod --reference=newmod old mode is a command that sets the mode of the file oldmode to that of newmod. chmod -R ugo+X is a command  that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.Regular files are not changed. mkdir -m 751 my_dir is a command that creates a directory called my_dir with permissions 751 in the working directory.
+chmod --reference=newmod old mode is a command that sets the mode of the file oldmode to that of newmod. chmod -R ugo+X is a command  that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.Regular files are not changed. mkdir -m 751 my_dir is a command that creates a directory called my_dir with permissions 751 in the working directory. chgrp school hello is a command that changes the group owner to school for the file.